|

 And we're actually incredulous that we, of all people, somehow managed

 to miss a story on a pregnant Olympic athlete.
+That said, this just goes to show the importance

 of showing your work!
 While Team Rockwood is much-knowing